 The regime of arbitrary $\gamma$ is analytically challenging, notably because inertial modes may be directly forced when $\gamma>1$.
 In the planetary-relevant range $\gamma<1$, the polar mode was analysed by B74, while all three modes were considered by \cite{smylie1998viscous,smylie2000the}.
 These studies include confinement by the outer boundary, and \cite{smylie1998viscous,smylie2000the} additionally account for the associated Stokes-Ekman layers.
-Their results relevant to this work are summarised in appendix \ref{sec:appSmyli}.
+Their results relevant to this work are summarised in appendix~\ref{sec:appSmyli}.
 We outline below the formulation of B74 used to analyse rotational effects.
-Because their expressions contain typographical errors and implicit relations were identified in B74 in the course of our derivation; we provide explicit corrected forms below.
+Several typographical errors and implicit relations were identified in B74 in the course of our derivation; we provide explicit corrected forms below.